garrettjohnson/prettier-plugin-lava/docs/whitespace-handling.md

 What we see here is that the `TextNode` with value of `world` _borrowed_ the `em` tag's closing tag end's marker.

-### Maintaining lack of whitespace in Liquid
+### Maintaining lack of whitespace in Lava

-For **Liquid**, we can optionally add whitespace stripping characters to the node:
+For **Lava**, we can optionally add whitespace stripping characters to the node:

 ```html
 <!-- before -->